 "The people.
 The natives.
 Keeping them in line.
 Slaves."

 During her approach, Aurora had seen evidence of settlement - preindustrial.
 Judging by thermal signatures, pre-iron, possibly bronze or copper, certainly little past stone.
 Now that she was in orbit, closer telescopic examination found agriculture, irrigation, stone structures, some of considerable sophistication.
 Unmistakably, evidence of a sentient race and a civilization.

 She dropped drones, of the same kind as JRS Meriwether Lewis used to investigate the states of Oskran before choosing to make Contact with the Lii Confederation.
 Easily disguised as native bird-analogues, they recorded images, atmospheric samples that would indicate technology levels, even language samples, which Aurora began building a translation program for.

 The Udese people were somewhat Humanoid in shape, averaging about 1.6 meters.
 They were not attractive to Human eyes, with deep flaps of flesh in their faces, and bulbous torsos and abdomens.
-They were mammalian, but the females had a single breast between chest and belly.
+They were mammalian, but the females had a single mammary gland between chest and belly.
 The society seemed ordinarily patriarchal at its stage of development.
 Through her drones, Aurora quickly learned the basics of their cultures, governments, and religions.